University of South Florida

 Office: CPR 301-F

 Professor Ruffo Fiore received her Ph.D. in English and Comparative Literature with distinction from the University of Pittsburgh.
 She also matriculated at the University of Rome, Facolta’ di lettere, on a Fulbright Fellowship where she studied Renaissance Anglo-Italian literary studies with Mario Praz, Natalino Sapegno, and Umberto Bosco.
 She received post-doctoral training in the Italian language, culture, and literature at the Universita’ per Stranieri in Perugia, Italy.
 She has been awarded the Andrew Mellon Fellowship, NEH Research Fellowship, NEH Summer Institute Grants for research at Duke and Emory, several grants from the USF Center for Teaching Enhancement, USF Research Council, USF President’s Council, and has been a guest researcher at Harvard.
 She received several teaching awards from the State of Florida and USF as well as the coveted State of Florida Professorial Excellence Program Award in recognition for her academic accomplishments over the period of her service to USF as a full professor.
-She has achieved international distinction for her innovative teaching approach and in 2003 was named Jerome Krivanek Distinguished Teacher.
+She has achieved international distinction for her innovative teaching approach and was selected Jerome Krivanek Distinguished Teacher.
 The National Society of Collegiate Scholars at USF also conferred the “My Favorite Professor Award.”
-In 2004 she was awarded the University’s highest honor, “Professor Emerita”.
+She was likewise awarded the University’s highest honor, “Professor Emerita”.